JSpeedie/G2ME-legacy/README.md

 it looks like:

 ```
-# If not given a -k flag, reset the player directory (reset player data)
+If not given a -k flag:
+	reset the player directory  // (delete all player data)
-for line $i in season.sea
+for line i in season.sea
-	G2ME -kb $i
+	G2ME -kb i
 ```

-Possible contents of `season.sea`:
+Example contents of `season.sea`:

 ```
 TSE1